 In 1993, Fr.
 George Votruba was appointed pastor.
 During his administration a major renovation project involving the church and grounds took place.
 The parish was also clustered with its sister parish, St. William in Pattison Park, during his term.
 Due to illness, he retired in 1998.

 Fr.
-Ronald Olson, a Franciscan and current pastor, came to Holy Assumption in January 1999.
+Ronald Olson, OFM Conv, the current pastor, came to Holy Assumption in January 1999.
 Many changes have taken place in Superior during the past century.
 Our parish community has endured from the 19th Century to the 21st as a Community of Faith.
-Our church stands as a beacon of hope and light of faith in the new millennium.
+Our church stands as a beacon of hope and light of faith.
 It is a living testament of generations long gone.

 May Our Lady of the Assumption continue to guide and inspire her faithful sons and daughters in the years to come.